it-all/slimAdmin/README.md

 Certain events such as logging in, logging out, inserting, updating, and deleting database records are automatically logged into the SystemEvents table.
 You can choose other events to insert as you write your application.
 For usage examples and help, search "systemEvents->insert" and see SystemEventsMapper.php.
 Note that PHP errors are also logged to the SystemEvents table by default (this can be turned off in $config['errors']['logToDatabase']).

 <a name="eh">Error Handling</a>

+Slim's built in error handling has been disabled, and custom error handling implemented, in order to handle any errors encountered prior to running the Slim application, as well as to be able to email an administrator that an error occured, and to log the error to the system_events database table, viewable in list form in the administrative interface.

 Reporting Methods:

 1. Database Log